-Aha! provides a two-way integration with GitHub that allows product teams to send their planned work from Aha! to their team working in GitHub.
+Aha! provides a two-way integration with GitHub Enterprise that allows product teams to send their planned work from Aha! to their team working in GitHub.
 Before configuring any integration for the first time, it is important to fully understand how to think about integrating Aha! with your development tool.
 For teams using Github.com, please see our Github.com integration instructions.

 - Master features

 The above Aha! records can be mapped to the following GitHub Enterprise records: